jeju5/management/cs/aws/aws_developer.md

   * binpack: place tasks based on cpu & memory (this minimizes the number of instances in use)
   * random: place task randomly

+* EC2 Task Group
+  * set of related EC2 tasks

+* EC2 Task Placement Constraint
+  * Constraint(rule) that is used during task placement.

+* EC2 Cluster Query Language
+  * Expressions that enable you to group container instances. (by attributes like Availability Zone, instance type, or custom metadata)

 * EC2 Storage
   * Instance Storage
     * ephemeral = volatile = data lost when With EC2 stopped.